Matheshv98/MjolnIR/README.md

 ## 📌 Scope

 Originally built for 2D infrared (2DIR) spectroscopy, MjÖlnir is versatile enough to handle a wide range of other 2D datasets.
-Whether you're working with excitation–emission matrices, 2D fluorescence spectra, 2D electronic spectra, or any other dataset arranged in an X–Y–Z format, this tool adapts effortlessly to your needs.
+Whether you're working with excitation–emission spectrum, 2D electronic spectra, or any other dataset arranged in an X–Y–Z format, this tool adapts effortlessly to your needs.
 A picture of the window is given below

 ![Description of the image](image.png)